release-engineering/retrodep/README.md

 -------

 ```
-$ retrodep -h
 retrodep: help requested
 usage: retrodep [OPTION]...
 PATH
   -debug
     	show debugging output
   -deps
     	show vendored dependencies (default true)
-  -exclude-from string
+  -exclude-from exclusions
-        ignore glob patterns listed in provided file
+    	ignore directory entries matching globs in exclusions
   -help
     	print help
   -importpath string
     	top-level import path
+  -o string
+    	output format, one of: go-template=...
   -only-importpath
     	only show the top-level import path
   -template string
-        go template to use for output with Repo, Rev, Tag and Ver
+    	go template to use for output with Pkg, Repo, Rev, Tag and Ver (deprecated)
   -x	exit on the first failure
 ```

 In many cases retrodep can work out the import path for the top-level project.
 In those cases, simply supply the directory name to examine: